 Overall, industry experts estimate optimal average facility utilization at 80 percent.
-Looking at the facility limitations above, these two parameters were combined and a sliding scale, which compares the number of visits that the facility's market area will produce and adjusts the facility's utilization factor to account for expected market demand, was created.
-This permits the uncovering of possible areas of market saturation and areas with the greatest potential for expansion.
-In addition, the maximum revenue generation capacity of each facility is estimated and no facility is allowed to generate more than the maximum.
+Looking at the facility limitations above, these two parameters were combined and a sliding scale was created, which compares the number of visits that the facility's market area will produce and adjusts the facility's utilization factor to account for expected market demand.
+This allows the identification of areas of market saturation and areas with the greatest potential for expansion.
+In addition, the maximum revenue generation capacity of each facility is estimated and no facility is allowed to generate more than its maximum regardless of market predictions.